Using SQL Server HierarchyId with Entity Framework Core

 #Insert a child

 You can create a new HierarchyId using GetDescendant(child1, child2).
-This method returns the value of a descendant node that is greater than child1 and less than child2.
-If you don't need child ordering, you can use null for both children.
-This post explains with more details how to use children in GetDescendant.
+This method returns a descendant node whose value is between child1 and child2.
+If ordering among siblings is not required, pass null for both arguments.
+This post explains in more detail how to use GetDescendant.

 C#